 Our credibility is the foundation of our reputation.
-The credibility of CBC News and current affairs rests on the reputation of its journalists who are, and are seen to be, independent and impartial.
+The credibility of our news, current affairs and public affairs programs rests on the reputation of its journalists who are, and are seen to be, independent and impartial.

-The integrity of the organization is ultimately shaped by the individual integrity and conduct of our employees, in their work, and in their outside activities.
+The integrity of the organization is ultimately shaped by the individual integrity and conduct of everyone, in their work, and in their outside activities.

-To preserve that independence, all employees involved in the creation of news and current affairs content must carefully consider what organizations they are publicly associated with.
+To preserve that independence, all employees involved in the creation of content that is subject to Journalistic Standards and Practices must carefully consider what organizations they are publicly associated with.
 They should be mindful that public statements, whether face-to-face or through social media, may create the impression of partisanship or of advocacy for a cause.
-If an employee believes there could be a conflict of interest, he or she must inform his or her supervisor.
+If we believe there could be a conflict of interest, we inform our supervisor.

 In particular, if an employee is asked to participate as a speaker, panelist or moderator for an outside group or professional association, approval is needed from editorial management.
 This includes unpaid as well as paid participation.
 Before agreeing to write or contribute to a book, editorial management must be consulted and adherence to Guidelines for Employees Writing Books is required.

-Conflict of Interest guidelines for all employees are spelled out in Corporate Policy 2.2.03 (Conflict of Interest and Ethics).
-As journalists, there may be other situations that create a potential conflict of interest.
+Conflict of Interest guidelines are spelled out in Corporate Policy 2.2.3 (Conflict of Interest and Ethics), 2.2.21 (Code of Conduct) and 2.2.17 (Political Activity).
+All people whose work is governed by the Journalistic Standards and Practices must read them and comply with their requirements.
+There may be other situations that create a potential conflict of interest.
 It is always wise to consult a supervisor if there is any doubt.
-The links to all Corporate policies that cover conflict of interest are provided in the section called “Links to Corporate Policies”
+The links to all Corporate policies that cover conflict of interest are provided in the section called “Links to Corporate Policies.”

 Links to Corporate Policies